-One of the workshops I deliver in Milton Keynes is for people who want to get their sparkle back and learn techniques for maintaining good mental health.
+All of the courses I offer are aimed at helping people find their mojo and get their sparkle back.
+One of the ways I do this, is by discussing techniques for maintaining good mental health.
 In one of the sessions, we talk about the Power of Words.

 Imagine for a moment you have been working really hard on a document which needed a lot of your time and attention.
-As you lean over to get something, you spill coffee all over the freshly prepared document.
+As you lean over to get something, you spill coffee all over the freshly prepared piece.
 Think about what you would say to yourself in that situation, or what you said to yourself the last time you made a mistake.
-It probably wasn’t “oh dear, that was an accident”.
-It might have been something like “I’m such an idiot!”
+It probably wasn’t “oh dear, that was an accident!”, but might have been something like “I’m such an idiot!”
 Or worse.

 This is the Power of Words.

 Here’s a top tip: Next time you’re having a conversation either with yourself or someone else, pay attention to the words you use.
 Think about their meaning and what you’re really trying to say.
-When you become aware of the power of words, you’ll realise that the “right” words are important for keeping you healthy.
 Be aware not to over analyse what someone else is saying, but learn to feel confident in asking them what they meant if you’re not sure.
 In particular try speaking to yourself as you would a dear friend.

 Being aware of what you say and how you say it is communicating mindfully; mindfulness has many benefits including improvements in both physical and mental health.
 Mindful Communication is a good technique for developing positive mental health and wellbeing, and looks at ways to address conflict healthily while making sure your message is heard.